 There quite a number of home developments that people consider when refurbishing their home.
 Whatever the condition of the property you may want to consider some developments at home to increase the property value and the kerb appeal.
+Some people go to search online for ideas, for example on sites like Houseunleashed.com.
 The most popular comprise the following:

 - Single and double storey extensions